khushisaxena01/Adobe-India-Hackathon25/Challenge_1a/README.md

 # Challenge 1a: PDF Processing Solution

 ## Overview
-This is a **sample solution** for Challenge 1a of the Adobe India Hackathon 2025.
-The challenge requires implementing a PDF processing solution that extracts structured data from PDF documents and outputs JSON files.
-The solution must be containerized using Docker and meet specific performance and resource constraints.
+This solution extracts structured document outlines from PDF files, identifying titles and hierarchical headings to generate JSON outputs.
+Built for the Adobe India Hackathon 2025 Challenge 1A, it processes PDFs within Docker containers while meeting strict performance and resource constraints.

 ## Official Challenge Guidelines